juanpPorta/minishell/README.md

 ## About

-I am jsanfeli (42 login) and this is my Minishell Minishell is the second project of the Unix branch at 42.
+I am jPorta (42 login) and this is my Minishell Minishell is the second project of the Unix branch at 42.
 It's a minimum viable version of a real shell.
 The main goal is to have a good understanding of process creation and synchronisation using the C programmming language.
 This proyect is in pairs.
-My partner is jporta (42 login), juanpPorta (Github login).
+My partner is jsanfeli (42 login).

 ## Installation & Usage